optim-ally/origametry/docs/source/usage/folding.rst

     crease_1 = creases[0]
     crease_2 = creases[1]

-Finally, some axioms require that a crease is perpendicular to a line.
+Finally, some :ref:`axioms` require that a crease is perpendicular to a line.
 This is nearly equivelent to reflecting a line onto itself, with the caveat that a crease going along a line also reflects it onto iself.
-Since the second case is trivial - the crease is identical to the original line - we choose to always interpret `fold(L, L, ...)` as being perpendicular to the line `L`.
+Since the second case is trivial - the crease is identical to the original line - we choose to always interpret :code:`fold(L, L, ...)` as being perpendicular to the line :code:`L`.

-Fold through `p1` perpendicular to `line_1` (axiom 4):
+Fold through :code:`p1` perpendicular to :code:`line_1` (:ref:`axiom 4 <axioms>`):

 .. image:: ../../images/axiom_4.png
     :width: 360